-Another weakness identified by the EEC relates to the Learning Outcomes (LOs) for the programme as a whole as well as for individual modules.
+One of the weaknesses identified by the EEC relates to the Learning Outcomes (LOs) for the programme as a whole as well as for individual modules.
 Based on the written material provided, there are currently 36 LOs for the programme as well as for the individual module.
-The purpose of LOs is to inform students what knowledge and skills they will acquire at the programme/module level, which is then assessed by the specific assessment items (thus they need to be measurable).
+The purpose of

+LOs is to inform students what knowledge and skills they will acquire at the programme/module level, which is then assessed by the specific assessment items (thus they need to be measurable).
 As it stands at the moment, there are too many of those identified, and those at the programme level should be of a more generic (higher-level) nature rather than being a (random) selection of those from the individual modules.
 It might be considered to have fewer categories (focusing on 'knowledge' and 'skills', with the latter one potentially further broken down to 'cognitive skills' and 'practical/professional' skills) so students are clear when they complete their learning.
-For a postgraduate-level programme, it would be also advisable that the LOs are of a higher/more advanced level than those at the undergraduate level (which is not currently the case), which could include LOs such as: compare/contrast/justify; critically examine/apprise/evaluate/analyse etc., which are then clearly aligned with the taxonomy of assessment domains.
 Also, the LOs could be scaffolded to ensure that students' learning continues to advance to new levels across the programme.
 This would require a more systematic mapping of the LOs across the modules, taking into account the specific deliverables of each as well as when they are introduced within the programme, notwithstanding that students could pose/suspend their studies at different points in the degree.